 When we encounter an Open Theist, we may remind him that a limited and fallible God who does not know the future could not securely sustain heaven for all eternity.
 How can he know nothing will happen to break the bubble and send all the souls in it careening into frozen darkness?
 We Catholics stand our ground, telling him that we will worship the living and eternal God, with us under the appearance of bread and wine until the end of time.

 About 100 BC a Gnostic sect called the Notzrim arose in Mesopotamia and Babylonia.
 Notzrim means in Hebrew “keepers of secrets.”
 Today their numbers are small, but they are important because they try to infiltrate the Catholic Church, Judaism, Islam, and particularly Hebrew Catholic and Messianic Jewish groups, to recruit new members and sow confusion.

 Its founder is described in the Talmud as YSHU, an acronym of yemakh shemo zikhro, an ancient Jewish curse, may his name be blotted out of memory.
 Note the similarity to zakhor.

 The Catholic Church teaches that God allows evil to accomplish good from it.
-For example, He allows demons to tempt us so that our decision to remain with Him for all eternity is purely free and voluntary.
+For example, he allows demons to tempt us so that our decision to remain with him for all eternity is purely free and voluntary.
 That is not what the notzrim believe.
-They imagine that God is half good and half evil, that He sometimes actively wills harm.
-When notzriminfiltrate a faith community they subtly try to insinuate this belief, thereby eroding confidence in God.
+They imagine that God is half good and half evil, that he sometimes actively wills harm.
+When notzrim infiltrate a faith community they subtly try to insinuate this belief, thereby eroding confidence in God.